Tap/Click ‘find listings’ for a detailed search – or just have a browse.

 Post code is approximate.

-A significant battle fought here on 25th September 1066, between King Harold's Saxon-English army and an invading force of Norsemen under Harald Hardrada and Tostig Godwinson.
+The Battle of Stamford Bridge was one of Britain's significant battles, fought at a crossing over the River Derwent, not far from York, on 25th September 1066.
+King Harold's Saxon-English army launched a surprise attack on an invading force of Norsemen under Harald Hardrada and Tostig Godwinson.
 The English victory was emphatic, but Harold then had to march south to meet the invading Normans at Hastings.
-There is not much to see in the village, thought there is a memorial in the centre.
+The original bridge is long gone and there is not much to see in the modern village, though there is a memorial in the centre.

 NB - this is nowhere near Bolton, Lancashire!